NORDUGRID-MEMO-12

 VOMS Usage Notes

-VOMS stands for Virtual Organisation Management Service and is one of the most commonly used grid technologies needed to provide user access to resources.
+VOMS stands for Virtual Organisation Management Service and is one of the most commonly used grid technologies needed to provide user access control to grid resources.
+It was originally developed for the EU DataGrid project.
+For complete information please refer to the EMI VOMS Web page.
+This manual is not a part of official VOMS documentation, but simple notes collected by users.

 VOMS works with users that have valid grid certificates.
 It keeps databases of users grouped as Virtual Organizations (VOs).
 Such databases can be used by grid resource owners in order to authorise VO members at their resources.
 VOMS allows to create fine-grained VO structures that can be used to allocate different privileges to different users.